Art of Tea Organics

 Whether the fortune cookie is an American or Chinese tradition is of no consequence because we can all write our own fortunes.
 However, it is especially nice when someone special writes one for you.
 In my case, my daughter (at age 12) wrote five fortunes to inspire me.

-Even though another fortune says: Advice, when most needed, is least heeded; I'm going to listen to the wisdom of mouth of this babe.
+Even though another fortune says: Advice, when most needed, is least heeded; I'm going to listen to the wisdom of the mouth of this babe.
 It is solid and sound.

 1) You have great confidence in what you're doing.